-On the page of the Department of Equal Opportunity, Family and Diversity (DE) you will find an extensive network for families at TU Dortmund University.
+On the page of the Department of Equal Opportunity, Family and Diversity (only in German) you will find an extensive network for families at TU Dortmund University.
 Find out about the various offers that are available for you and your family members.

-The Department of Equal Opportunity, Family and Diversity (DE) will provide you with important information and contacts in the areas of advice, support and financing.
+The Department of Equal Opportunity, Family and Diversity (only in German) will provide you with important information and contacts in the areas of advice, support and financing.
 These points include, for example, the procurement of school and daycare places in the vicinity of the university and in the entire area around it.

 Important information: Various events for parents and children can be found among the offers for families.

 Additional information that might be relevant for you can be found on the following pages:

 Find out whether your family needs to apply for a visa.
 You can find some information about visas here.
 Please note that under certain circumstances the visa application process may take 8-12 weeks or longer.
 The Welcome Service team will be happy to advise and assist you with any questions you may have regarding family reunion.

 In order to bring your spouse and/or children to Germany at a later date, you must apply for a family reunion.
 The subsequent family members first apply for this at the German Embassy in their home country.